Create a Yates account today!

 Mowing – don’t be tempted to give your lawn a harsh low mowing just before Christmas.
 This can scalp the lawn and create bare patches, which are unattractive and will invite in weeds.
 It’s better to mow little and often, removing no more than a third of the grass foliage each time.

-Add pops of colour – a simple way to bring festive pizzazz into outdoor entertaining areas is to plant up a few pots with floral colour.
+Decorating: Add pops of colour – a simple way to bring festive pizzazz into outdoor entertaining areas is to plant up a few pots with floral colour.
 Red and white flowering petunias look very Christmassey, geraniums add vibrant splashes of flowers and hanging baskets of cascading calibrachoas add a lovely vertical dimension to a patio, veranda or deck.
+Indoor plants like traditional Christmas Poinsettias make a great table decoration and of course don't forget some pohutukawa flowers!

 Your guests (and Santa) will love it!